-No changes to existing conditions would occur in the No-Build Alternative scenario; therefore, no impacts to historic properties would be anticipated with the No-Build Alternative.
+No changes to existing conditions would occur in the No-Build Alternative scenario; therefore, no impacts to historic properties are anticipated.

 5.8 Protected Lands

 Section 4(f)

 Section 4(f) protects publicly owned land from a public park, recreation area, or wildlife and waterfowl refuge of national, State, or local significance, and any land from a historic site of national, State, or local significance.
 Hawkins Spring Park and the recreational facilities at Midlothian Heritage High School are two potential 4(f) properties adjacent to the project.
 These properties would not be impacted by the proposed project.